 How To Cook Quinoa Perfectly Every Time

-Quinoa is one of the most delicious, gluten free, high protein seeds out there.
-This power packed super food has a lovely neutral flavour, with earthy undertones that makes the perfect canvas for just about any dish you want to create.
-What I love about it is that quinoa is quick to cook, around 15 minutes so you can create a healthy meal without any fuss in the kitchen.
-It has a delicate and nutty flavour which is very addictive and I often can’t put down the spoon once I’ve started eating it.
+Quinoa is one of the most delicious, gluten-free, high protein seeds out there.
+This power-packed superfood has a lovely neutral flavour, with earthy undertones that makes the perfect canvas for just about any dish you want to create.
+What I love quinoa is that it's quick to cook, around 15 minutes, so you can create a healthy meal without any fuss in the kitchen.
+It has a delicate and nutty flavour and I often can’t put down the spoon once I’ve started eating it.
 I love to use any leftover cold quinoa as a base to salads and fold through lemon, olive oil, massaged kale and fresh chopped garden herbs.

-Technically quinoa is not a grain but a seed that a relative of green leafy vegetables like spinach.
-It’s gluten free and has a low GI of 53.
-Quinoa is also a complete protein which means that it contains all the 9 essential amino acids that the body needs for repair.
+Technically quinoa is not a grain but a seed and is also a complete protein, which means it contains all the 9 essential amino acids that the body needs for repair.
 Quinoa is also a good source of lysine, an amino acid important for tissue growth and repair and the formation of collagen which is important for healthy skin.

+- Measure your quinoa.
 I normally use 1 cup of quinoa to 1 ½ cups of water.
-My advice is to make more so that you can enjoy it the next day and create an awesome high protein salad for lunch.
+My advice is to make more so that you can enjoy it the next day and create an awesome high-protein salad for lunch.